• Instruments

 On the other hand, you don’t need any external amp to use low-impedance headphones.
 These headphones will get all the power from your device.
 But they are more suitable for music consumers than music producers.

-You should also choose headphones with the noise-isolating feature.
+You should also choose headphones with a noise-isolating feature.
 They will prevent sound leakage when recording through a mic.

 Besides, headphones need to be comfortable.
 As a music producer, you will have to sit for many hours with the headphones on.
 So, choose headphones that are comfortable for your ears and head.